UMMS-Biocore/dolphin/docs/dolphin-ui/ngspipeline.rst

 Bisulphite Mapping is a bisulphite sequencing mapping program that indexes only digestion sites.

-In addition to running the BSMap program with it's additional parameters, the user can also run MCall with additional parameters to report statistics such as varius bias, confidence intervals, and methylation ratios.
+In addition to running the BSMap program with it's additional parameters, the user can also run MCall with additional parameters to report statistics such as various bias, confidence intervals, and methylation ratios.

 **DiffMeth:**